 Hull Eye Hospital has just taken delivery of the Victus 3rd Generation Femtosecond Laser Platform

-Surgeons at Hull and East Yorkshire Hospitals NHS Trust will use the technology to operate on patients undergoing cataract removal surgery for the next month.
+Surgeons at Hull University Teaching Hospitals NHS Trust will use the technology to operate on patients undergoing cataract removal surgery for the next month.

 The laser emits pulses lasting one quadrillionth of a second, allowing incisions to be made with increased precision.
 The ultra-short pulses also assist the surgeon by breaking down the cataract into small pieces before the procedure to remove it begins.